root-project/web/download/building_root/index.md

 ## Quick start

 The following are the basic instructions for UNIX systems.
-We use here the command-line, non-interactive CMake interface.
+We use here the command-line, non-interactive `CMake` interface.

 1. Download and unpack the ROOT's sources from the download area or using directly the Git repository.
 Follow the [instructions for getting the ROOT sources](get_root_sources)
 2. Open a shell.
-Your development tools must be reachable from this shell through the PATH environment variable.
+Your development tools must be reachable from this shell through the `PATH` environment variable.
 3. Create a directory for containing the build.
-It is not supported to build ROOT on the source directory. cd to this directory:
+It is not supported to build ROOT on the source directory.
+Change (`cd`) to this directory:

         $ mkdir <builddir>
         $ cd <builddir>
-4. Execute the cmake command on the shell replacing path/to/source with the path to the top of your ROOT source tree:
+4. Execute the `cmake` command on the shell replacing `path/to/source` with the path to the top of your ROOT source tree:

         $ cmake path/to/source
-    CMake will detect your development environment, perform a series of test and generate the files required for building ROOT.
-CMake will use default values for all build parameters.
+    `CMake` will detect your development environment, perform a series of test and generate the files required for building ROOT. `CMake` will use default values for all build parameters.
 See the [Build Options](#options) and [Variables](#variables) sections for fine-tuning your build
-    This can fail if CMake can’t detect your toolset, or if it thinks that the environment is not sane enough.
+    This can fail if `CMake` cannot detect your toolset, or if it thinks that the environment is not sane enough.
 On this case make sure that the toolset that you intend to use is the only one reachable from the shell and that the shell itself is the correct one for you development environment.
-You can force CMake to use a given build tool, see the Usage section.
+You can force `CMake` to use a given build tool, see the Usage section.
-5. After CMake has finished running, proceed to use IDE project files or start the build from the build directory:
+5. Proceed to use IDE project files or start the build from the build directory, after `CMake` has finished running:

         $ cmake --build .  [-- <options to the native tool>] The --build option tells cmake to invoke the underlying build tool (make, ninja, xcodebuild, msbuild, etc).